How to Safely Braid Hair

 Tips for Safe Hair Braiding

 Luckily you do not have to forgo the convenience of hair braids in order to keep your hair healthy.
-By following a few simple rules you can braid your hair as often as you like and still avoid unwanted hair strand damage.
+By following a few simple rules you can braid your hair as often as you like and still avoid unwanted hair strand damage.- Never braid wet hair.
+Hair is less manageable and more easily tangled when it is wet.
+The increased tugging and manipulation required to braid wet hair can result in excess strand breakage and removal at the root.

 The Proper Technique for Braiding Your Hair